A tribute to the Spotify playlist entitled “Songs That Never Fail To Make White People Beyond Turnt”

 be room to spare; pull up your favorites to compare and I guarantee that you’ll find them on his map.
 I’ve thumb-tacked the songs that make me nostalgic for our friendship:

 mostly Queen, voice falling in without fail when Freddie Mercury sings.
 Two brown boys on opposite sides of the century, supersonic, burning, unstoppable.

-Caroline Dinh is a high school senior from Rockville, Maryland.
+C. T. Dinh is a high school senior from Rockville, Maryland.
 She chiefly writes speculative prose and oddly-structured poems, and aside from writing, enjoys painting, programming, and proving that STEM and the arts aren't mutually exclusive.
 You can find her on Instagram or Twitter @tealishblues.